 AI Ad Creative Tutorial: Hooks, Headlines, Variants at Scale

-A reusable workflow to generate testable ad variants for Meta / TikTok / Google.
+A reusable workflow to generate testable ad variants for Meta, TikTok, and Google — built for Meta's 2026 Andromeda creative-diversity era.

 Most “AI for ads” tutorials stop at “generate 5 headlines.”
-That gets you nothing testable — five variations of the same angle won’t move CTR.
-This walks through a workflow that produces 9-12 genuinely differentiated variants, paired with visual briefs and a kill rule, so you can run a real learning experiment instead of a creative dump.
+That gets you nothing testable — five rewrites of the same angle won’t move CTR.
+Worse, it ignores how Meta actually ranks ads in 2026: since the Andromeda ranking system rolled out (Feb–Mar 2026), Meta evaluates thousands of times more creative variants in parallel than its predecessor, which means creative diversity, not audience targeting, is now the primary performance lever.
+This walks through a workflow that produces 9–12 genuinely differentiated variants, each paired with a visual brief and a numeric kill rule, so you feed the algorithm the diversity it now rewards.

 What this covers

 A repeatable system for performance creatives on Meta, TikTok, and Google.
-The outputs are testable: distinct angles, three primary text lengths per hook, a visual brief, and a 48-72h kill rule.
-The point is not “make AI write your ads” — it’s “use AI to widen the test matrix without widening team headcount.”
+The outputs are testable: distinct angles, three primary-text lengths per hook, a visual brief, and a 48–72h kill rule.
+The point is not “make AI write your ads” — it’s “use AI to widen the test matrix without adding headcount,” which is exactly what Andromeda now pays you for.

 Who this is for

 Performance marketers, founders running paid ads themselves, indie ecommerce operators, and growth leads on small teams.
-If you’re spending $1k+/month on paid and have fewer than 5 active creatives, this workflow alone will roughly triple your test cadence.
+If you’re spending $1k+/month on paid and have fewer than 5 active creatives, this workflow alone will roughly triple your test cadence — and pull you out of the under-diversified zone Meta’s 2026 algorithm punishes.

 When to reach for it